artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/s-o-l-i-d-principles.markdown

 * I **ISP** Interface segregation principle

-The interfaces should be small and provide methods that are really needed.
+The interfaces should be small and provide as little methods as possible.

 * D **DIP** Dependency inversion principle

-One should “Depend upon Abstractions.
-Do not depend upon concretions.
+The lower module mast not depends on higher module.
+In order to achieve this the code mast to relay on abstractions (in other words the code has to use interfaces/protocols)

 # The uncle Bob's example